-Gone are the days when the best cycling jerseys were little more than a t-shirt with a quarter-zip, collar and some handy pockets sewn into the back to keep your tools and snacks.
+Gone are the days when cycling jerseys were little more than a t-shirt with a quarter-zip, collar and some handy pockets sewn into the back to stash your tools and snacks.

-Cycle clothing companies have since invested a lot of research and design into perfecting fit and sourcing technical advanced materials so that your jersey will help you perform at your best.
-Whether it’s material that stretches to provide the optimal fit and aerodynamics, wicking moisture away from the body keeping you cool and dry when it’s hot or to work as part of a layering system to protect against inclement conditions.
+Cycle clothing companies have invested a lot of research and design into perfecting fit and sourcing technically advanced materials to create jerseys that will help you perform at your best.
+Whether it’s material that stretches to provide the optimal fit and aerodynamics; wicking moisture away from your body to keep you cool and dry when it’s hot; or to work as part of a layering system to protect against poor weather conditions.

 Most performance jerseys will be constructed from a synthetic material such as nylon or polyester.
-These materials offer superb wicking and breathability to move sweat away from the body so it quickly evaporates leaving you dry and comfortable when you are working hard.
-Thin mesh style materials are incorporated to maximise breathability where it is needed the most, such as under the arms, which further helps with cooling.
+These materials offer superb wicking and breathability to move sweat away from the body so it quickly evaporates, leaving you dry and comfortable while you're working hard.
+Thin mesh-style materials are incorporated to maximize breathability where it is needed the most, such as under the arms, which further helps with cooling.
 High levels of stretch both two-way and four-way can be engineered into synthetics for a perfect close fit to reduce bunching and maximise aerodynamic properties.

 Fit is key so it is important to choose a jersey that suits your intended style of riding.
 An aggressive race fit is designed to be ridden in the drops and to cut through the air with maximum efficiency.
 They feature shorter torsos and longer arms to optimise fit while in a more aggressive position.
 Slim-fit jerseys are a little looser and longer to improve comfort for longer rides or relaxed coffee runs.

-Almost all jerseys use a full-length zip so when it’s very warm the front can be unzipped to help regulate temperature.
-To reduce irritation a flap on the collar houses the zip so it doesn’t rub while riding.
+Almost all jerseys use a full-length zipper so when it’s very warm the front can be unzipped to help regulate temperature.
+To reduce irritation, a flap on the collar houses the zipper so it doesn’t rub while riding.

-Three rear pockets are the standard for storing tools, snacks and anything other mid-ride essentials.
-There are variations on this with some companies adding a loop to secure a pump or a handy fourth secure zipped pocket to keep valuables.
+Three rear pockets are the standard for storing multi-tools, snacks and any other mid-ride essentials.
+There are variations on this with some companies adding a loop to secure a pump or a handy fourth secure zippered pocket to stash valuables.

 Of course, having a well-fitting jersey is key, but looking good is also important.
-Jerseys are available in a wide range of colours and patterns to suit all rider's style whether you want a subtle classy look or want to stand out from the crowd.
+Jerseys are available in a wide range of colors and patterns to suit all riders' style whether you want a subtle classy look or want to stand out from the crowd.

-Sportful may have designed the Bodyfit Pro Evo for the rigours of the WorldTour but that doesn’t mean it isn’t comfortable for club runs and training rides.
+Sportful may have designed the Bodyfit Pro Evo for the rigors of the WorldTour but that doesn’t mean it isn’t comfortable for club runs and training rides.

 Sportful haven’t gone for an all-out aero fit - for that, they have the Bomber jersey - however, the BodyFit Pro Evo still sits close to the body thanks to highly stretchy shoulder material that hugs the top of the body.
 A low v-neck collar features minimal stitching to add to the all-day comfort of the jersey.